d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Any number of top-levels can be created and used concurrently, each in its own buffer.
-If a top-level buffer already exists, `sweeprolog-top-level' will simply open it by default.
+If a top-level buffer already exists, `sweeprolog-top-level' simply opens it by default.
 To create another one or more top-level buffers, run `sweeprolog-top-level' with a prefix argument (i.e. `C-u M-x sweeprolog-top-level-mode') to choose a different buffer name.
 Alternatively, run the command `C-x x u' (or `M-x rename-uniquely') in the buffer called `*sweeprolog-top-level*' and then run `M-x sweeprolog-top-level' again.
-This will change the name of the original top-level buffer to something like `*sweeprolog-top-level*<2>' and allow the new top-level to claim the buffer name `*sweeprolog-top-level*'.
+This changes the name of the original top-level buffer to something like `*sweeprolog-top-level*<2>' and allow the new top-level to claim the buffer name `*sweeprolog-top-level*'.